GBAF Logo

 Add as preferred source on Google

-UK Stock Market Performance and Key Drivers
+UK Stock Market Performance and Key Movers

-The blue-chip FTSE 100 rose 0.6% to 10,533.50 points by 1020 GMT, touching a one-month high, while the FTSE 250 climbed 0.9% to its highest since March 3, and on track for a fourth straight session of gains.
+The blue-chip FTSE 100 closed 0.2% higher at 10,491.39 points, touching a five-week high.
+The FTSE 250 climbed 0.7% to its highest since March 2 in its fourth straight session of gains.

-Geopolitical Developments Impacting Markets
+Geopolitical Developments Affecting Markets

-• U.S. and Iran signalled progress on a memorandum of understanding that could halt conflict between the two nations and restart shipping through the blockaded Strait of Hormuz.
+• U.S. and Iran signalled progress on a memorandum of understanding that could halt conflict between the two nations and restart shipping through the pivotal blockaded Strait of Hormuz.

-Economic Data and Company-Specific News
+Economic Data and Inflation Trends

 • The FTSE 100 index had ended a four-week losing streak on Friday after softer economic data weakened expectations of a Bank of England rate hike.